inclusionAI/dFactory/docs/source/algo/trainable_parallel_decoding.rst

 The first stage involves creating a dataset of "golden" trajectories through the following process:

-1. **Trajectory Generation**: Use a pre-trained DDLM to sample generation paths on a domain-specific dataset (e.g., 200,000 math problems)
+1. **Trajectory Generation**: Use a pre-trained DLLM to sample generation paths on a domain-specific dataset (e.g., 200,000 math problems)
 2. **Quality Filtering**: Apply an external verifier to filter trajectories that produce correct outputs
 3. **Dataset Construction**: Retain only high-quality trajectories that pass verification